ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 - C<sub>in</sub> (C401): 47 uF
 - R<sub>bias</sub> (R402 & R403): 33 kOhm each
 - R<sub>in,load</sub> (R401): removed, not assambled

-Image with modifications (obsolete, as this included the ADA4857 amp which was wrong!): https://discord.com/channels/665557267189334046/782578245408653313/1343333900969312398
-Even the lowest gain setting of 2.02 of the Domesday Duplicator resulted in a lot of clipping.
-So the gain needs to be reduced further, e.g. by configuring the operational amplifier as a voltage follower with gain of 1.
-This is done by changing R<sub>FB</sub>, R<sub>FB, GND</sub> and C<sub>FB,GND</sub> as listed below.
+- R<sub>ADC,bias</sub> (R302): 1.5 kOhm

 https://discord.com/channels/665557267189334046/782578245408653313/1345508640081313802

-**TODO:** With a gain of 4.4 the signal showes a goodsignal amplitude with ~30% headroom.
+With a gain of 4.4 the signal showes a good signal amplitude with ~30% headroom.
 However, a DC offset was now visible in the captured signal.
 That did not allow the use of a higher gain setting, as the positive signal amplitude might have clipped otherwise.
+Changing R302 from 1k2 to 1k5 added more offset to the signal which was now centered again.
+This allowed the use of a higher gain of 6 resulting in ~20% headroom on both the positive and negative amplitudes.

 #### Configuration for Sony SLV-T2000 (200 Ohm output impedance, V<sub>pp</sub> = 260 mV): TODO TODO TODO!!!